BekaValentine/SimpleFP/README.md

 # SimpleFP
 A series of implementations of a simple functional programming language.

+The `Core` modules define the language proper.
+The `Basic` modules define a basic type checking and elaboration module that manually threads information around, and a REPL that uses those.
+The `Monadic` modules clean up the `Basic` modules by using a monadic style for managing information.

 You can try this out in cabal by doing `cabal repl` to load it up, then

     Basic.REPL.replFile "src/Demos.sfp"